alex/what-happens-when/README.rst

   and addon panels.
 * Final layer positions are computed and the composite commands are issued via Direct3D/OpenGL.
-The GPU command buffer(s) are flushed to the GPU for asyncrounous rendering and the frame is sent to the window server.
+The GPU command buffer(s) are flushed to the GPU for asynchronous rendering and the frame is sent to the window server.

 GPU Rendering
 -------------